 Peace Schools Network: We will be developing a Peace Schools Network in Wales.
 This will enable us to keep in touch with one another and share news of developments, events and materials.

-To get a better idea of what we mean by peace heritage, peace heroes and peace schools, read this introductory explanation.
-You may also like to look at ‘Peace People who Changed the World‘, a Key Stage 4 resource produced by Pax Christi which explores the idea of peacemakers through ten short biographical stories with accompanying worksheets.
+To get a better idea of what we mean by peace heritage, peace heroes and peace schools, you may like to look at ‘Peace People who Changed the World‘, a Key Stage 4 resource produced by Pax Christi which explores the idea of peacemakers through ten short biographical stories with accompanying worksheets.
 Some schools in Wales are already members of peace schools schemes, and we hope to listen to and build on their experiences in order to create a scheme which is distinctively Welsh.

 Would you like to be part of this journey?
 If so, contact the Wales for Peace Learning Coordinator at email@example.com.